-5.12.6 Gosford Park Primary School will never pass off child on child abuse as 'banter', 'having a laugh. 'part of growing up' or other such termination that does not recognise the harm caused.
+- 5.12.6 Gosford Park Primary School will never pass off child on child abuse as 'banter', 'having a laugh. 'part of growing up' or other such termination that does not recognise the harm caused.
 This should be a zero-tolerance approach as this could lead to a culture of unacceptable behaviours.
-It is recognised with this, that all child-on-child abuse is unacceptable and will be taken seriously.

-5.12.7 Gosford Park Primary School will adhere to guidance set out in Keeping Children Safe in Education (2023) and Sexual Violence and Sexual Harassment in Schools (September 2021) when responding to incidents of child-on-child abuse.

-5.12.8 All staff will be made aware that 'upskirting' is a criminal offence.
+It is recognised with this, that all child-on-child abuse is unacceptable and will be taken seriously. - 5.12.7 Gosford Park Primary School will adhere to guidance set out in Keeping Children Safe in Education (2024) when responding to incidents of child-on-child abuse. - 5.12.8 All staff will be made aware that 'upskirting' is a criminal offence.